s-victor/TinyPedal/docs/customization.md

 To remove brake, select one or more rows and click `Delete`.

-To reset all brakes setting to default, click `Reset` button; or manually delete `brakes.json` file.
+To reset all brakes setting to default, click `Reset` button; or manually delete `brakes.json` preset.

 ## Tyre compound editor
 **Tyre compound editor can be accessed from `Tools` menu in main window.**

-Tyre compound editor is used for editing [Compounds preset](#compounds-preset).
+Tyre compound editor is used for editing [Compounds Preset](#compounds-preset).
 Note, any changes will only be saved and take effect after clicking `Apply` or `Save` Button.

 `Compound name` column is full vehicle class name plus full tyre compound name that must match in-game vehicle.